jardosa/nest-product-parser/README.md

 - Cron for parsing runs every 30 minutes, feel free to adjust in the `src/products/providers/services/products.service.ts` line :228
 - Parsing method runs the last file inside the `./static` folder
 - filenames of files that have been parsed will be stored in the `Product Imports` collection. this will prevent reimporting of the same file.
+- you can manually run the parsing by sending a POST request to this endpoint: `http://localhost:3000/products/parse`

 ### Things this implementation won't do
 - GPT4 description enhancement prompt.
 I currently don't have a paid OpenAI key for testing this.